 In this blog series, we are highlighting the latest NYC new development projects by neighborhood.
 Our goal is to provide insight into the character of each of the neighborhoods, what is driving new development in these locations and general trends.
-This is the second in our series, in which we will be focusing on Central Park and Billionaire's Row.
+This is the second in our series, in which we will be focusing on Central Park luxury apartments for sale and Billionaire's Row condos.

-Expect to pay $20 million to $30 million for entry-level apartments in many of these trophy buildings, although certain buildings, like One57, which in 2013 was the pioneer in the neighborhood, have smaller units without Central Park views and, therefore, lower prices.
-While the intersection of 57 Street and Fifth Avenue has long been the epicenter of luxury in Manhattan, in terms of retail, it has never been home to the most exclusive of New York residential real estate.
-That, however, has forever changed, as you will see.
+Expect to pay $20 million to $30 million for entry-level apartments in many of these trophy buildings, although certain buildings, like One57, which in 2013 was the pioneer in the neighborhood, and Central Park Tower (the tallest residential building in the Western Hemisphere), have smaller units and, therefore, lower prices (perfect for pied-à-terre).
+While the intersection of 57 Street and Fifth Avenue has long been the epicenter of luxury in Manhattan, in terms of retail, it hasn't been the most exclusive of New York residential real estate since the Gilded Age.
+That, however, has forever changed.

 Why here?
-Views of Central Park from the 57th Street corridor are stunning.
+Central Park View Apartments from the 57th Street corridor open up to the most spectacular sweeps of the Park’s landscape.
 The proximity of the 57th Street corridor to Central Park’s southern edge has fueled this ultra-luxury building boom.
 “As of right” zoning in this area makes it much easier to build a super-tall building here than in say the Upper West Side or Upper East Side, where they are all but forbidden.
 In addition, many of these skinny buildings are only now being made possible because of technological advances in construction, allowing narrow buildings pop up in seemingly impossible spaces.

 Why Manhattan?
 The Manhattan real estate market has had a great long-term historical track record in terms of price appreciation, resiliency, and stability.
 For these reasons, many owners will use these ultra-luxury apartments as vertical safety deposit boxes, keeping large chunks of their net worth out of international and domestic gyrating stock markets, as well as far away from political turmoil and economic uncertainty.
 While there are periodic corrections, such corrections are nothing like what happens with the price of gold or even the stock market - remember 2009!